2026 Recipients and Finalists

-As part of the 2025 Student Life Awards, we're proud to feature student leaders from across campus that were nominated and won the various leadership awards for their contributions to and leadership of the University community.
+As part of the 2026 Student Leadership Awards, we're proud to feature student leaders from across campus that were nominated and won the various leadership awards for their contributions to and leadership of the University community.
 These students/student groups were nominated by their peers, faculty and staff and were selected from outstanding candidate pools.

 We congratulate them and all of our award nominees and thank them for their accomplishments during the past year!